louisbichard/notes/Revision/Cryptography/exam-questions.md

 ###Discuss distributed denial of service attacks and their purpose, methods used for attack and protecting against them (no need to discuss any other type of denial of service attacks).

 ###Explain the terms: Virus, Worm, Trojan Horse and discuss their corresponding protection measures

-###What does the term "authentication" mean in cryptography and why is authentication needed?

-Authentication is given a message you can guarentee the sender, the time the message was sent and that it was unmodified in transer.

-###What is a MAC (Message Authentication Code)?

-A MAC is a _method of message authenication_.
-A MAC _is computed from a message through use of a secret key_.
-If the message was subject to an attack, the MAC has a high probability to not match the message anymore.
-The MAC can also be _checked by someone else who knows the secret key_.

 ###Explain the main idea for producing a MAC using a hash function.
 (HMAC algorithms)( You do not need to know the exact formula for HMAC ).